 Just outside Gaspé, Forillon National Park welcomes you with spectacular sea, mountain and cliff scenery.
 In Grande-Grave and L’Anse-Blanchette, visit the Hyman & Sons General Store, the Dolbel-Roberts House and the Blanchette House to learn about the lives and rich traditions of the people who used to live on this land: fishing merchants, fishermen farmers and more.

-End your trip in L’Anse-au-Griffon, home to the Manoir Le Boutillier National Historic Site, which was built in 1840.
+End your trip in L’Anse-au-Griffon, home to the Manoir Le Boutillier National Historic Site of Canada, which was built in 1840.
 Accompanied by guides in period costumes, visit this building once used as a warehouse and office by John Le Boutillier, a major cod merchant, and learn more about his contribution to the region’s development.
 This is the only building still standing that dates from the period of the prosperous fisheries trading post in L’Anse-au-Griffon.